 Animal Disease Diagnostic Laboratory (ADDL) Funding-Due to the increased surveillance for animal diseases, IBCA encourages funding that will support the Animal Disease Diagnostic Laboratory in order to insure the safety and wholesomeness of the food supply.
 User Fees should not be levied in instances where they fund programs that are mandated for area and national disease control.

-Biosecurity Level 3 Laboratory-IBCA supports the establishment and funding of a biosecurity level 3 (BSL3) laboratory at Purdue University.

 Certified National/Regional Disease Laboratories-IBCA supports the development of additional national/regional laboratories that are qualified and certified to run tests for foreign animal diseases.